-- Cluster team chairs in such a way that team members can confer easily with physical separation between the two teams. - Have teams face the Moderator (with backs to the audience). - Moderator sits or stands at the front of the room facing the teams. - When coaches act as Judges, they should sit one on either side of Moderator (on the opposite side from their team) - Teams will hand the Moderator a set of OBOB books when they enter the room. - In the event that a team member is hearing impaired and needs a sign-language interpreter, the interpreter will stand near the moderator and simultaneously sign the question as the Moderator reads it.
+- Cluster team chairs in such a way that team members can confer easily with physical separation between the two teams. - Have teams face the Moderator (with backs to the audience). - Moderator sits or stands at the front of the room facing the teams. - When coaches act as Judges, they should sit one on either side of Moderator (on the opposite side from their team) and may not communicate with their team in any manner. - Teams will hand the Moderator a set of OBOB books when they enter the room. - In the event that a team member is hearing impaired and needs a sign-language interpreter, the interpreter will stand near the moderator and simultaneously sign the question as the Moderator reads it.
+Other accommodations may be necessary for team members.
+These accommodations shall be agreed upon by the regional/state manager with the agreement of the OBOB Executive Board and communicated to the moderator.